MortgageMortgage Rates

 loading image

 Ultimately, Channel urges homebuyers to focus on what they can afford in the current market rather than obsessing over the future.
 It’s impossible to time the market, but borrowers only need to concern themselves with securing affordable monthly payments, not a “perfect” rate.
-And for now, getting into the market means making peace with a rate in the mid-6% range.
+And for now, getting into the market means making peace with a rate above 6%.

 1. Boost your credit score